briankeane/simpleNodeServerCourse/part3/13-SuperTest.md

 ## Supertest

-For our integration tests, we're going to use a an outside library called "supertest" that makes actual /GET /PUT /POST /DELETE requests to our app.
+For our integration tests, we're going to use a an outside library called "supertest" that starts an instsance of our app on a server and then makes actual /GET /PUT /POST /DELETE requests to it -- just like Postman would do.

 In the terminal type: `npm install --save-dev supertest`.